fluentfuture/md/Using-spies.md

-This page introduces a few advanced ways of using Mockito spies.
+This page introduces a few tips about using Mockito spies.

 ## Invariants and State-based Objects